 We’re excited to share our next major product category, a high-performance 16” notebook, the Framework Laptop 16.
 Not only does the Framework Laptop 16 carry forward all of the same design philosophy around upgrade, repair, and customization from the Framework Laptop 13 at a substantially higher performance point, but it also brings in two new module ecosystems: a fully reconfigurable input deck and modular, upgradeable graphics.
 This enables an incredible range of use cases and deep personalization for gamers, creators, engineers, and more.
 We’ll be sharing full specifications, pricing, and availability when we open pre-orders on the Framework Laptop 16 this spring, ahead of shipments in late 2023.
+[Edit: We've updated this to Summer 2023, and we've kicked off a series of Deep Dives detailing each subsystem in the Framework Laptop 16.]
 For more updates on our Framework Laptop 16 development journey, you can sign up for our newsletter.
 What we’re releasing today is a preview to let developers get started with our open source design documentation.

 Input Module system